Good Girls Revolt Star Shares Her Sexual Harassment Story:

 ”

 That was June.
 I was supposed to work for him for another two months.
-Was I a girl who sleeps her way up the ladder?
+Was I a girl who sleeps her way up?
 How did that happen?

 Advertisement